burdiuz/js-map-of-sets/README.md

  * **remove**(key) -- Remove all values for key
  * **removeValue**(key, value) -- Remove single value from key
  * **clone**() -- Clone all key-value stores

-### TODO
-1. Why add() is restricted from adding falsy values?
-Its general purpose lib, remove restriction or move it to origin.

 > Written with [StackEdit](https://stackedit.io/).